tobey-wang-canada/some-r-code/README.md

 ### https://blog.csdn.net/weixin_44933530/article/details/125993172

-## main branch: some R code (some of the school files and assignments)
+## master branch: some R code (some of the school files and assignments)

 ### stat 601: Bayesian Infectious Disease Modelling